vedaldi/practical-cnn/doc/instructions.md

 >
 > **Hint:** What constraint should the filter $\bw$ satisfy if the filter output should be zero when (i) the input image is zero or (ii) the input image is a large constant?
 Do you think that ti would be easy for gradient descent to enforce (ii) at all times?

-What you have just witnessed is actually a fairly general principle: centering the data usually makes learning problems much better conditioned.
+What you have just witnessed is actually a fairly general principle: centring the data usually makes learning problems much better conditioned.

 Now we will explore several parameters in the algorithms:

 > **Task:** Restore the preprocessing as given in `experiment4.m`.
 Try the following:
 >
-> * Try increasing th learning rate `eta`.
+> * Try increasing the learning rate `eta`.
 Can you achieve a better value of the energy in the 500 iterations?
 > * Disable momentum by setting `momentum = 0`.
 Now try to beat the result obtained above by choosing `eta`.
 Can you succeed?

-Finally, consider the regularization effect of shrinking:
+Finally, consider the regularisation effect of shrinking:

 > **Task:** Restore the learning rate and momentum as given in `experiment4.m`.
-Then increase the shrkincage factor tenfold and a hundred-fold.
+Then increase the shrinkage factor tenfold and a hundred-fold.
 >
 > - What is the effect on the convergence speed?
 > - What is the effect on the final value of the total objective function and of the average loss part of it?

 ## Part 4: learning a character CNN

-In this part we will learn a CNN to recognize images of characters.
+In this part we will learn a CNN to recognise images of characters.

 ### Part 4.1: prepare the data